Hallelujah (Leonard Cohen song): Charts

+Certifications

 k.d. lang

 In 2004, k.d. lang recorded a version of "Hallelujah" on her album Hymns of the 49th Parallel.
 She has since sung it at several major events, such as at the Canadian Juno Awards of 2005, where it "brought the audience to its feet for a two-minute ovation."
 Lang also sang it at the 2006 Canadian Songwriters Hall of Fame when Cohen was inducted into the Hall of Fame.
 Cohen's partner, singer Anjani Thomas, said: "After hearing k.d. lang perform that song at the Canadian Songwriter's Hall of Fame in 2006 we looked at each other and said, 'well, I think we can lay that song to rest now!
 It's really been done to its ultimate blissful state of perfection'."
 Lang sang it at the opening ceremony of the 2010 Winter Olympic Games in Vancouver, before a claimed TV audience of three billion.
+Lang's rendition of the song has been used several times in figure skating, notably by American skater Mariah Bell and Brazilian skater Isadora Williams.

 Lang again performed the song at the 2017 Tower of Song: A Memorial Tribute to Leonard Cohen concert.